BigBird7827/Red_Alert/README.md

 ## 🚀 Overview

-Players take the role of Captain Picard on the bridge of USS Enterprise-D. Each mission begins with a directive from Starfleet and a short briefing.
+Players take the role of Captain Picard on the bridge of USS Enterprise-D. Each mission begins with a Captain's log, followed by a brief mission objective.
 As situations unfold, players make rapid tactical, diplomatic, or scientific decisions that affect the outcome of the mission.

 The simulator emphasizes chain-of-command interaction, situational awareness, and moral judgment under pressure.
 No two runs are exactly alike; each scenario contains multiple branches and outcomes, reflecting the unpredictability of command in deep space.